BIGJRA/BIGJRA.github.io/rejuv.md

 - Kick ass, Saki!
 (Saki +3)
 - Uh...
 Good luck?
 (Saki +/-2)

-Put the mannequins into pods… yikes.
+Put the mannequins into pods... yikes.

 Head up and interact with the monitor thing.
 Then go up and talk to the box thing.
 Then input 7496 into the monitor.
 Talk to Amber then push the